-very-well known boost converter.
+The first stage of the proposed solution is the very-well known boost converter.
 Its main task is achieving PFC with high efficiency.
-The second stage is an Electronic Transformer.
+The second stage is an ET.
 It provides two output voltages with a fixed gain (unregulated) between input and outputs.
 Its task is providing galvanic isolation.
 The third stage is a TIBuck.
 While the first two stages are common, each LED string is connected to a TIBuck.
 In this way, the current of each string can be regulated independently.
-Besides, the first stage has a considerable output voltage ripple due to the absence of electrolytic capacitors.
+In addition, the first stage has a considerable output voltage ripple due to the absence of electrolytic capacitors.
 As the second stage is unregulated, this ripple has to be cancelled by the third stage.

 The three stages have been implemented without electrolytic capacitor.
-The first stage has three $10-\mu F$ MKP capacitors from EPCOS high density series.
-The ET has two MKP capacitors of 100 nF in each output.
+The first stage has three 10- μ F MKP capacitors from EPCOS high density series.
+The ET has two MKP capacitors of $100~\rm nF$ in each output.
 Finally, each TIBuck (third stage) has a 150-nF output MKP capacitor.

-The experimental results have been obtained with a prototype designed for 4x40-W LED strings achieving an efficiency at full load as high as 95% for the second and third stages in cascade.
+The experimental results have been obtained with a prototype designed for 4×40 -W LED strings achieving an efficiency at full load as high as 95% for the second and third stages in cascade.
 If the first stage is also considered, the proposed three-stage LED driver may reach an efficiency as high as 93%.